pravinireri/CCA/README.md

-# Christ Church Assemblies Website
+# Christ Church Assemblies Website (Under Development)

-Welcome to the Christ Church Assemblies website repository.
+Welcome to the official website of Christ Church Assemblies created by Pravin Ireri.
 This platform provides comprehensive information about our church, services, and online presence, featuring a clean and responsive design.

 ## Features